h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 A proxy may negotiate RADIUSv11 (or not) with a particular client or clients, and it may negotiate RADIUSv11 (or not) with a server or servers it connect to, in any combination.
 As a result, this specification is fully compatible with all past, present, and future RADIUS attributes.

-# Crypto-Agility
+## Crypto-Agility

 The crypto-agility requirements of {{RFC6421}} are addressed in {{RFC6614}} Appendix C, and in Section 10.1 of {{RFC7360}}.
 This specification makes no changes from, or additions to, those specifications.
+The use of ALPN, and the removal of MD5 has no impact on security or privacy of the protocol.

+RADIUS/TLS has been widely deployed in at least eduroam and in OpenRoaming.
+RADIUS/DTLS has seen less adoption, but it is known to be supported in many RADIUS clients and servers.

+It is RECOMMENDED that all implementations of RADIUS/TLS and RADIUS/DTLS be updated to support this specification.
+The effort to implement this specification is minimal.
+Once implementations support this specification, administrators can gain the benefit of it with little or no configuration changes.
+This specification is backwards compatible with {{RFC6614}} and {{RFC7360}}.
+It is only potentially subject to downbidding attacks if implementations do not enforce ALPN negotiation correctly on session resumption.

 All crypto-agility needed or use by this specification is implemented in TLS.
 This specification also removes all cryptographic primitives from the application-layer protocol (RADIUS) being transported by TLS.
 As discussed in the next section below, this specification also bans the development of all new cryptographic or crypto-agility methods in the RADIUS protocol.